 The application of portfolio research skills needed to document the accomplishments of program goals.
 Students must demonstrate analysis, synthesis, and creativity through the completion of a written portfolio and oral presentation.
 The integrative project requires acceptance by graduate faculty, as well as submission of a program evaluation.
-Students should consult their advisor in the semester prior to enrollment to begin planning this instructor's permission, and full MAT status.
+Students should consult their advisor in the semester prior to enrollment to begin planning this experience.
+Prerequisites: EDUC 500, instructor's permission, and full MAT status.